drblue9001/blockchain-backpack/website/part2.md

 // et cetera.
 ```

-Now that we have the schema of paint cans set so we can instantiate them and use them, let's describe exactly what `UseItem()` does.
+Now that we have the schema of paint cans set so we can instantiate them and use them, let's describe what `UseItem()` does.
 It looks at the schema of the first item in the list of incoming ids.
-If that exists and has a contract, it unlocks all the incoming items for that contract so that contract can modify those items.
-Then it calls the contract with the item_ids.
+If all those items exists, and the first item's type has a `use_contract` set by `SetItemSchema()`, it unlocks all the incoming items for that contract so that contract can modify those items.
+Then it calls the `use_contract` with the item_ids.
 Then it locks any still existing items after the call.

 This lets a user modify their items using code blessed by Valve, only when they wish.
 As each transaction needs a separate button press on the theoretical signing hardware, we want this user request to be a single signed transaction.